Hong Kong: Climate

-Hong Kong has a humid subtropical climate (Köppen Cwa), characteristic of southern China, despite being located south of the Tropic of Cancer, although closely bordering on a tropical climate.
-Summers are long, hot and humid, with occasional showers and thunderstorms and warm air from the southwest.
-The humid nature of Hong Kong exacerbates the warmth of summer.
+Hong Kong has a humid subtropical climate (Köppen Cwa), characteristic of southern China, closely bordering on a tropical monsoon climate.
+Summers are long, hot, and humid, with occasional showers and thunderstorms and warm air from the southwest.
+The humid climate of Hong Kong intensifies summer heat.
 Typhoons occur most often then, sometimes resulting in floods or landslides.
 Also rarely occurring are waterspouts and tornadoes, which occurred at Hong Kong International Airport on 26 September 2020 and at Victoria Harbour on 28 September 2024.
 Winters are short, mild and usually sunny at the beginning, becoming cloudy towards February.
 Frequent cold fronts bring strong, cooling winds from the north and occasionally result in chilly weather.
 Autumn is the sunniest season, whilst spring is generally cloudy.
 Snowfall has been extremely rare in Hong Kong; the last reported instance was on Tai Mo Shan in 1975.
 Hong Kong averages 1,709 hours of sunshine per year.
-Historic temperature extremes at the Hong Kong Observatory are 36.6 °C on 22 August 2017 and 0.0 °C on 18 January 1893, record highest daily minimum temperature there was 30.1 °C on 18 August 1990 and the lowest daily maximum temperature there was 3.2 °C on 16 January 1893.
-The highest and lowest recorded temperatures in all of Hong Kong are 39.0 °C at Wetland Park on 22 August 2017, and −6.0 °C at Tai Mo Shan on 24 January 2016.
+Historic temperature extremes at the Hong Kong Observatory are 36.9 °C on 9 August 2026 and 0.0 °C on 18 January 1893, record highest daily minimum temperature there was 30.2 °C on 12 August 2026 and the lowest daily maximum temperature there was 3.2 °C on 16 January 1893.
+The highest and lowest recorded temperatures in all of Hong Kong are 39.8 °C at Sheung Shui on 9 August 2026, and −6.0 °C at Tai Mo Shan on 24 January 2016.